erwic06/erwic06/README.md

 - 📚 I'm in my second year at **UChicago** studying **Computer Science** and **Business Economics**

-- 🌱 I’m currently learning **Financial engineering, ML, Discrete Math, and Linear Algebra**
+- 🌱 I’m currently learning **Financial engineering, ML, Theory of Algorithms, and Linear Algebra**

 - ☀️ This summer I had two big highlights: an epic trip to China and an amazing time interning at <a href="https://alleo.ai/">Alleo AI</a>. **Ask me about either!**